razee-io/Razee/README.md

 Subscriptions and Cluster Groups.

 **What is a Razee channel?**</br>
-A channel is a component in RazeeDash that let's you upload new versions of a Kubernetes resource from any source repository or your local machine directly to Razee by using the Razee API.
+A channel is a component in RazeeDash that lets you upload new versions of a Kubernetes resource from any source repository or your local machine directly to Razee by using the Razee API.
 The channel keeps track of the different versions, but the versions are not yet applied to your clusters.
 To